Teuton2015/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06 15420
 ```

-3. Making a histogram of the total number of steps taken each day:
+3. The histogram of the total number of steps taken each day is made using the following lines of code:

 ```r
 hist(sum_data$total,